Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Applications and Benchmarking

-While neural networks take immense computing power to ``train" (e.g. on a dedicated GPU), using it to predict (commonly called ``inference") is computationally much cheaper.
-Moreover, in recent years, with the fast development and wide application of neural networks, many manufacturers have opted to develop dedicated chips that accelerates NN-inference on mobile low-power systems.
-Some of the examples can be seen in Table III.
-Such chips can greatly improve inference speed with very little required power, and can also offload the computing tasks from the CPU (which is often reserved for more crucial tasks, such as camera signal processing or motor control on drones, or system operations and background apps on cell phones).
-Therefore, it might be more efficient (and faster) to use an NN-program running on inference chips, rather than using the highly computationally intensive local search algorithm with CPU.
+\textbf{1.
+Real-time optimization on low-power devices}.
+While neural networks take considerable computing power to ``train" (e.g. on a dedicated GPU), using it to predict (commonly called ``inference") is computationally much cheaper, and will be much faster than local search, even if the neural network is run on the same CPU.
+Moreover, in recent years, with the fast development and wide deployment of neural networks, many manufacturers have opted to develop dedicated chips that accelerate NN-inference on mobile low-power systems.
+Such chips can further improve inference speed with very little required power, and can also offload the computing tasks from the CPU (which is often reserved for more crucial tasks, such as camera signal processing or motor control on drones, or system operations and background apps on cell phones).

-\item \textbf{Assisting local search algorithm in finding initial points}: Another use of the NN program would be to assist the local search algorithms.
-For instance, the coordinate descent algorithm relies on the condition that key rate $R>0$ at the start of the search.
-If $R=0$ with the initial parameters, the algorithm would need to start from zero distance (which is more likely to provide a non-zero key rate) and gradually evolute towards the desired distance, or even resort to random ``scatter-shot" selection of initial parameters.
-This would take significantly more time than the theoretical time of 50-100ms for one point (since it would need to calculate many more points to evolute from zero distance towards the desired position, or to randomly select initial points until a non-zero key rate is obtained).

-With the help of the NN program, we can either use the NN program's output directly (which is already very close to accurate rate by itself), or if we are being more picky and would like the exact optimal point, we can start the local search algorithm from the point predicted by NN, to have an ``educated guess" at a good initial position.